The theory of figures of Clairaut with focus on the gravitational rigidity modulus: inequalities and an improvement in the Darwin-Radau equation: Clairaut's Equation

 Two interesting limits of two layer bodies are discussed in the following.
 These limits are generalizations of the usual Roche model, which consists of a point mass surrounded by a medium so rarefied that its mass can be neglected.

-\nd {\bf Homogeneous core Roche model:} is the body obtained as $\ap\to 0$ while $x$ remains fixed.
+\nd {\it Homogeneous core Roche model:} is the body obtained as $\ap\to 0$ while $x$ remains fixed.
 So the limit body is just a homogeneous body of density $\rho_0$ and radius $R_\Irm$ surrounded by a rarefied layer of thickness $R-R_\Irm$ of negligible density.
-The family of homogeneous core Roche models is parameterized by $x=R_\Irm/R\in (0,1)$ and, for all $x$, $\gm/\gm_\Irm=1$ in agreement with equations (\ref{RIR}) and (\ref{gm5}), respectively.
+The family of homogeneous core Roche models is parameterized by $x=R_\Irm/R\in (0,1)$ and, for all $x$, $\gm/\gm_\Irm=1$ in agreement with equations (\ref{RIR}) and (\ref{gm5}).
+The fact that for all $x$, $\gm/\gm_\Irm = 1$, follows from our definition of rigidity that is associated with the dynamical flattening $(C-\Io)/\Io$ and not to the geometrical one $(a-c)/a$, where $(a, b, c)$ are the semi-axes of the ellipsoidal shape of the body.
+Therefore, the massless atmosphere has no dynamical effect.

-\nd {\bf Thick shell Roche model:} The second limit is more interesting and occurs as $x\to 0$ while $R_\Irm/R$ remains fixed.
+\nd {\it Thick shell Roche model:} The second limit is more interesting and occurs as $x\to 0$ while $R_\Irm/R$ remains fixed.
 In this case equation (\ref{ap}) implies

 and equation (\ref{gm5}) implies